 East Rochelle oil and gas field is located in Block 15/27 of the Greater Rochelle area (production licence P226) in the UK section of the North Sea.
-It lies about 72 miles away from the UK coastline in the central North Sea.
+The area is located approximately 72 miles away from the UK coastline in the central North Sea.

-The development has an expected field life of six years, with production anticipated to continue until 2017.
+The development has an expected field life of six years.

-The area is jointly owned by Endeavour Energy, a subsidiary of Texas-based Endeavour International Corporation, Nexen Petroleum UK, a subsidiary of oil and gas company Nexen, and Premier Oil, an independent upstream oil and gas company.
+The Greator Rochell area is jointly owned by Endeavour Energy, a subsidiary of Texas-based Endeavour International Corporation, Nexen Petroleum UK, a subsidiary of oil and gas company Nexen, and Premier Oil, an independent upstream oil and gas company.

 Endeavour has a 44% working interest, while Nexen and Premier Oil have 41% and 15% working interests in the field, respectively.
 Nexen is the operator of the field.

 Gas in place for the East Rochelle field for low, base and high-cases is estimated to be 119 billion cubic feet (bcf), 157bcf and 195bcf respectively.

 The planned recovery of gas from the field is estimated to be 68bcf for low-case, 118bcf for base-case and 137bcf for high-case.

-Condensate recovery rates are estimated to be about 2.3 million barrels (mmbbl) for low case, 4.4mmbbl for base case and 4.9mmbbl for high case.
+Condensate recovery rates are estimated to be approximately 2.3 million barrels (mmbbl) for low-case, 4.4mmbbl for base-case and 4.9mmbbl for high-case.

-East Rochelle field was originally discovered and drilled by the Hess Corporation (formerly Amerada Hess) in 2000 as the Rochelle field (discovery well 15/27-9).
+East Rochelle field was originally discovered and drilled by Hess Corporation (formerly Amerada Hess) in April 2000 as the Rochelle field (discovery well 15/27-9).

 The original Rochelle field was renamed as East Rochelle after the discovery of West Rochelle accumulation in 2010 by the 15/26B-10 discovery well.